-Students, Residents, Fellowship
+Medical Students, Residents, Fellowships

-We will conduct our training programs, including residency and fellowship programs, in accordance with applicable requirements for supervision, billing and evaluation of trainees.
+We will conduct our training programs, in accordance with applicable requirements for supervision, billing and evaluation of trainees.

 The attending physician or supervisor has both an ethical and legal responsibility for the overall care of the individual patient and for the supervision of the trainees involved in patient care and clinical research activities.